awsdocs/aws-opsworks-user-guide/doc_source/workinginstances-custom-ami.md

 ### Create a Custom Linux AMI from an AWS OpsWorks Stacks Instance<a name="workinginstances-custom-ami-create-opsworks"></a>

-If you want to use a customized AWS OpsWorks Stacks Linux instance to create an AMI, you should be aware that every Amazon EC2 instance created by OpsWorks includes a unique identity\.
-If you create a custom AMI from such an instance, it will include that identity and all instances based on the AMI will have the same identity\.
+To use a customized AWS OpsWorks Stacks Linux instance to create an AMI, be aware that every Amazon EC2 instance created by OpsWorks includes a unique identity\.
+If you create a custom AMI from such an instance, it includes that identity, and all instances based on the AMI have the same identity\.
 To ensure that the instances based on your custom AMI have a unique identity, you must remove the identity from the customized instance before creating the AMI\.

 **To create a custom AMI from an AWS OpsWorks Stacks instance**